Ah, revenge...it is such an easily relatable topic that Hollywood even made a successful TV series with it as a title and its plot.

 Admittedly, in the past, I’ve also been guilty of it.
 Fortunately, for my own sake as well as everyone else’s, I never actually followed through with it.

-There’s a quote that I encountered a while back that says “holding out on forgiveness (aka revenge) is like drinking a bottle of poison and wishing that the other person will die.”
+There’s a quote by Nelson Mandela I encountered a while back that says “Holding out on forgiveness (aka revenge) is like drinking a bottle of poison and wishing that the other person will die.”

 Whether you choose to believe it or not, karma works like a boomerang.
 It never fails to make sure that what goes around, comes around.

 If you think that this is simply a ‘woo woo’ belief, you’d be interested to know that it’s basically Newton’s third law of motion that states “For every action, there’s an equal & opposite reaction.”

 Hence, it’s in our best interest to treat others as we would like to be treated.
 Be kind & as hard as it is, choose to forgive those who we think have done us wrong.